wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngineIntegrationTests.md

 Then the game should transition into the placement phase

-And the next player to go should have their appropriate amount of armies calculated
+And the FIRST player to go should have their appropriate amount of armies calculated

 And they should be able to place these newly earned armies.